luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/home.md

 ---
 **Welcome to the Atmospheric Chemistry and Climate Modeling Group at [School of Atmoshpheric Sciences, Sun Yat-sen University](https://atmos.sysu.edu.cn/)**

-This is test version 1.
+The group page is still under construction.

 The group is led by Dr. Xiao Lu.

 Our research group will be focusing on a wide range of topics on atmospheric chemistry and climate modeling, including:
- - Source, chemistry, transport, and sink of greenhouse gas and air pollutants
+ - Source, chemistry, transport, and sink of air pollutants
+ - Inverse modeling of greenhouse gases
  - Large-scale chemistry-climate interactions
- - Climate-chemistry model development .
+ - Climate-chemistry model development

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >
     <!-- Menu -->